Free webinar · Jun 11: Boost your profitability by controlling site costs. Save your spot →

 4. Select the .bc3 file you just exported from Presto

-5. TrowelApp automatically processes the structure: chapters, line items, measurements and prices
+5. TrowelApp automatically processes the structure: chapters, line items, quantity takeoffs and prices

 6. Check that the data matches the original and save

-From that moment on, the Presto estimate is active in TrowelApp and you can start controlling costs, managing purchases and generating progress billing directly from it.
+From that moment on, your Presto estimate is live in TrowelApp and you can start controlling costs, managing purchases and generating progress certifications directly from it.

-See the full guide: How to import an estimate from a BC3 file in TrowelApp: step-by-step guide
+See the full guide: How to import an estimate with BC3 files into TrowelApp: step-by-step guide

 Common mistakes when converting Presto to BC3